+DNA Interactive: Discovering the DNA Structure and beyond.
+DNA profiling.
 DNA profiling (also called DNA testing, DNA typing, or genetic fingerprinting) is a technique employed by forensic scientists to assist in the identification of individuals by their respective DNA profiles.

+Dr. Jeffreys's genetic fingerprinting was made commercially available in 1987, when a chemical company, Imperial Chemical Industries (ICI), started a blood-testing center in the U.K. Create a DNA Fingerprint.
 In the last 15 years, DNA has played an increasingly important role in our legal system.

 Restriction Fragment Length Polymorphisms (RFLPs) Restriction enzymes cut DNA at precise points producing a collection of DNA fragments of precisely defined length.